AnnaLindeberg/AOC24/README.md

 ## Day 13: Claw Contraption
 Oh..
 These are linear diophantine equations.
 Or I guess equation systems of linear diophantine equations.
 I can sort of do it by hand but not so eager to manage it with a computer.
 This will have to wait, if ever...

 OK attempt one was fancy math.
-But even if I generate a particular solution it's a headache to generate all solutions in the correct interval so I gave up and did the stupid thing: nested for-loops.
+But even if I generate a particular solution (solving only for, say, the x-part of the coordinate) it's a headache to generate all solutions in the correct interval so I gave up and did the stupid thing: nested for-loops.
 Oh well.
+Worked for part 1, but not even worth trying for part 2.
-Attempt three was less fancy math, just matrices -– but that does not seem to find solutions at all?!
+Attempt three was less fancy math, just inverting 2x2-matrices and calculating the real solutions to the equation system consisting of $x_a\cdot a+x_b\cdot b = p_x$  and $y_a\cdot a+y_b\cdot b = p_y$ (solving for $a$ and $b$) -– but that does not seem to find solutions at all?!
 I give up...

 ## Day 14: Restroom Redoubt
 Spent way way way to much time debugging like 6 rows of code I *knew* was correct, since the grid looked nothing like it should after 100 seconds.
 Turns out I had dropped every single negation sign while reading the input.
 For part 2: hahaha that's the least well-defined question I've seen in AOC.
-I need to learn some basics of a GUI to make it work
+I need to learn some basics of a GUI to make it work.

+Update: I really didn't need a GUI.
+Based on a hint from my mum I just checked for situations when no two robots occupied the same position and printed that to the terminal.
+Look, a little christmas tree!

 ## Day 15: Warehouse Woes
 This was a fun one!
 I could copy-paste a little from the word search on day 4, but most of the rest I sort of hacked together bit by bit.
 There's no elegant stuff going on, and I more or less had to write a completely different solution for part 2.